How Software Testers Can Leverage AI to Transform Their Testing Process

 For Bug Prediction:

-Common Pitfalls (And How to Dodge Them)
+Common Pitfalls (And How to Avoid Them)

-1. Over-relying on AI decisions
+1. Over-relying on AI

 The Future Is Already Here

-60% reduction in test execution time
+- 60% reduction in test execution time

-40% more bugs caught before production
+- 40% more bugs caught before production

-50% decrease in false positives
+- 50% decrease in false positives

 Your Next Steps

-This Week: Identify your biggest testing bottleneck
+- This Week: Identify your biggest testing bottleneck

-This Month: Run a pilot project with one tool
+- This Month: Run a pilot project

-Next Quarter: Measure results and expand successful implementations
+- Next Quarter: Measure and scale

 The Bottom Line